Hood event: Turkey and the U.S. invasion of Iraq

-On April 24, 2003, only two weeks after the fall of Baghdad, a dozen Turkish special forces were arrested in Da Quq (a tribal village 45 minutes north of Kirkuk).
+On April 24, 2003, only two weeks after the fall of Baghdad, a dozen Turkish special forces were arrested in Da Quq, a tribal village 45 minutes north of Kirkuk.
 According to Time, a weekly news magazine, they were wearing civilian clothes and intended to infiltrate Iraq, lagging behind a humanitarian convoy, in order to destabilize the region to a level where Turkey could reasonably send its own peacekeeping force.
 However, they were intercepted by American forces, who claimed they had received prior knowledge of the group.

-Colonel Bill Mayville, a U.S. brigade commander who was responsible for the region where this took place, accused the Turks of having links to the Iraqi Turkoman Front (ITF), an ethnic-Turkish militia.
-However, US forces made no effort to incarcerate the Turks, merely detaining them for a day, with food, security and comfort, and then escorting them back to the Iraqi-Turkish border.
+Colonel Bill Mayville, a U.S. brigade commander who was responsible for the region where this took place, accused the Turks of having links to the Iraqi Turkmen Front (ITF), an ethnic-Turkish militia.
+US forces showed no intention to hold the Turks for very long, merely detaining them for a day, with food, security and comfort, and then escorting them back to the Iraqi-Turkish border.
 In the following months, Turkey continued its policy of sending small groups of soldiers into Iraqi Kurdistan, ostensibly to search for PKK bases.
 According to The Economist, Turkey also began covertly arming the ITF as a lever against the PKK.